 What we like: Superlight with great organization and customization.

 Comfort-wise, we’ve found the Mariposa has sufficient padding and plenty of support right up to its 35-pound maximum rating.
-If we were to change one thing, it would be the backpanel: the removable foam padding is prone to bunching and is such an annoyance that we prefer to leave it behind.
+If we were to change one thing, it would be the backpanel: The removable foam padding is prone to bunching and is such an annoyance that we prefer to leave it behind.
 We’ve also found that the pack rides low and wide, while a model like the Southwest has a bit more of a torpedo shape—some folks might not like the look as much, but for those carrying a bear canister, it’s a really functional design.
-There’s no shortage of good competition in the ultralight pack market, but the Gossamer Gear is nevertheless a strong contender, and especially for those who like to stay organized...
-Read in-depth review
+There’s no shortage of good competition in the ultralight pack market, but the Gossamer Gear nevertheless is a strong contender, especially for those who like to stay organized...
+Read in-depth review (previous version)

 See the Gossamer Gear Mariposa 60